Skip to Main Content

 Disclaimer

-VCU Libraries provides faculty, researchers, and students with informative resources that can help guide them in the responsible use of copyrighted works and encourage them to exercise their fair use rights.
-VCU Libraries makes every effort to assure the accuracy of this information but does not offer it as counsel or legal advice.
-For legal advice, please consult the Office of University Counsel.
+Disclaimer: this website presents information about copyright law.
+VCU Libraries makes every effort to assure the accuracy of this information, but does not offer it as counsel or legal advice.
+For legal advice, please consult the Office of University Counsel

 What Is Copyright?

-United States copyright law has its foundation in Article 1, Section 8 of the US Constitution, where Congress was granted the power to "promote the Progress of Science and useful Arts, by securing for limited Times to Authors and Inventors the exclusive Right to their respective Writings and Discoveries."
-Current US copyright law was established by the Copyright Act of 1976 (17 U.S.C. § 101 et seq.) and has been updated numerous times since then.
+United States copyright law has its foundation in the Constitution (Article 1, Section 8), where Congress was granted the power to "promote the Progress of Science and useful Arts, by securing for limited Times to Authors and Inventors the exclusive Right to their respective Writings and Discoveries."

-Under US copyright law, authors are granted six exclusive rights:
+Creators (referred to as "authors" in US copyright law) are granted six exclusive rights:

 1. To make copies of the work

-2. To make new works based on the original copyrighted work
+2. To create derivative works (new works based on the original work)

 3. To sell, distribute, rent, lease, or lend copies of the work